The Mesmeric Arts –

 Below: The public perception of hypnosis summed up in just four words – Look into my eyes… Two misleading images, neither of which have anything to do with hypnosis, but it’s what most people imagine hypnosis to be.

-Below, left to right: An engraving of Jean Martin Charcot treating a patient by terrifying her with the light from an electric lantern; A hypnotised woman connected to some kind of electrical device, presumably for scientific and research purposes; A drawing from 1863 of what appears to be a group hypnosis healing session (note the discarded crutches.)
+Above, left to right: An engraving of Jean Martin Charcot treating a patient by terrifying her with the light from an electric lantern; A hypnotised woman connected to some kind of electrical device, presumably for scientific and research purposes; A drawing from 1863 of what appears to be a group hypnosis healing session (note the discarded crutches.)

 Below left: In Tuzer, Upper Hungary, Ella Salamon, hypnotised by the Austrian hypnotist-healer Franz Neukomm in an attempt to cure her nervous ailment, goes into convulsions and dies when Neukomm asks her to give clairvoyant information about the health of a distant patient (his brother).
 The post mortem found that she had died of heart failure, and Neukomm was convicted of manslaughter.
 This was the first recorded death to take place under hypnosis.